 Signed

-Print Name Chair of Committee

-Date Adopted 10th March 2014
+Print Name Date Adopted

-Review Date Reviewed April 2021 and then annually
+Review Date Reviewed February 2023 and then annually

 Management of Staff Absences

 The nursery recognises that employees may be absent from work for a variety of reasons.
 To ensure that staff are treated in a consistent and appropriate manner this policy provides the framework for dealing with such circumstances.
 It is our aim that this framework will support both individuals and the organisation during times of staff absence whilst ensuring that the genuine needs of the employees are fairly balanced with the business needs of the nursery.